cdfoundation/sig-best-practices/scenarios.md

 # Scenario 1

 Service B has a new release v0.5.1.
+What stepts are needed to get this new version out in front of our users?

 ## Questions
 - What tools, practices and automation needs to be in place to be able to upgrade Service B from v0.5.0 to v0.5.1 in that Production Environment?